“This college provides a chance to teach things that matter to students who, more often than not, know they matter.”

 —Hank Greenspan, RC Social Science Professor and Counselor

-The RC is a living-learning community housed in East Quad.
+The RC is a living community and a learning community combined in East Quad.
 With on-site theater facilities, photo labs, music labs, art studios, professors’ and administrative offices, it’s not your average dorm.
 The Residential College is guided by a philosophy of participatory education - basically, everyone gets involved.

 Unique class dynamics and small class sizes: RC classes typically have no more than 15-18 students, and are conducted in a seminar-style format to encourage student participation.
 Classes normally emphasize written assignments in lieu of examinations, cultivating better and more expressive writers.
 RC students are encouraged to engage their material head-on, not just learn passively.

 Best of Both Worlds – All RC students are LSA students; but NOT all LSA students are RC students.
 RC students get insider access to the many courses and co-curricular activities of the RC as well as the same access as any LSA student to the wide variety of classes, resources, concentrations, minors and opportunities available in the College of LS&A.

 Interdisciplinary Learning – RC students balance their studies and worldviews by blending knowledge across courses—using poetry as a lens for immigration issues, or film as an environment for tactile art, or labor organization technique as an exercise to flesh out economics.
 The RC curriculum is designed to be flexible and responsive to change, giving students the freedom to challenge themselves and how they are being educated.